RuleML/deliberation-ruleml/README.md

     1.1 Git, See ([7])
     1.2 JAXB, See ([9])
     1.3 PHP, See ([10])
+    1.4 curl, See ([11])
+    1.5 xmllint, See ([12])

-2. To run the bash scripts to build the RuleML release, You must create your own "path_config.sh" script in the bash directory.
+2. To run the bash scripts to build the RuleML release, you must create your own "path_config.sh" script in the bash directory.
 	2.1.
 First, Navigate to the "bash" directory of from the root of this repository 2.2.
 Find the file with name "path_config_template.sh" 2.3.
 Copy this file and rename it to "path_config.sh"